GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/docs/jdbc.md

 to the email address associated with your IAM user.

 You must shorten the full IAM user email into a database username.
-Due to different constraints on allowed characters in the database username, Mysql and postgres differ in how they shorten an IAM email address into a database username.
+Due to different constraints on allowed characters in the database username, MySQL and postgres differ in how they shorten an IAM email address into a database username.

-* Mysql: Truncate the IAM email removing the `@` and everything that follows.
+* MySQL: Truncate the IAM email removing the `@` and everything that follows.
 * Postgres: If the IAM email ends with `.gserviceaccount.com`, remove the `.gserviceaccount.com` suffix from the email.

-For example, if the full IAM user account is `my-sa@my-project.iam.gserviceaccount.com`, then the shortened database username would be `my-sa` for Mysql, and `my-sa@my-project.iam` for Postgres.
+For example, if the full IAM user account is `my-sa@my-project.iam.gserviceaccount.com`, then the shortened database username would be `my-sa` for MySQL, and `my-sa@my-project.iam` for Postgres.

 **Note:** a non-empty string value for the `password` property must be set.
 While this property will be ignored when connecting with the Cloud SQL Connector